firatgoktepe/Gymnesia/README.md

 ##### Gymnesia is a fitness mobile app built with React Native, Typescript, Expo and Firebase.
 It is currently in development.

+### Stack

+1. React Native with Expo SDK
+2. Hooks Pattern and Typescript
+3. Testing with Jest and React Testing library
+4. Firebase for Authentication processes
+5. Dummy datas for nutritions and workouts

 ##### Screen Video

 1. https://user-images.githubusercontent.com/47864126/195872215-eb24fa9b-ea62-4d6d-adc8-8025ab320ad8.mov